deathworlders/online/content/books/deathworlders/chapter-27-playing-fire.md

 Thermodynamics dictated that increasing the kinetic energy of an object by any amount required, at a minimum, the insertion of a slightly larger amount of energy.
 This was governed by another classic Newtonian equation: Kinetic Energy is equal to half the mass of the object times the square of its velocity.
 Given a mass of nine million kilograms, adding a stately ten meters per second to the ship every second demanded roughly four hundred and fifty megawatts.

-Accounting for inefficiency, loss and power to necessary systems such as, say, life support, *Cally*’s three reactors - bleeding-edge fusion things that had been purely speculative in the pre-Contact world - between them produced just about enough to let her pull three Gs if power was diverted from non-essential systems.
+Accounting for inefficiency, loss and power to necessary systems such as, say, life support, *Cally's* three reactors - bleeding-edge fusion things that had been purely speculative in the pre-Contact world - between them produced just about enough to let her pull three Gs if power was diverted from non-essential systems.

 Allied strategic intelligence had surmised from what they could glean of Dominion, Alliance and Hunter vessels that this was perfectly adequate for a competitive warship, but of course what was really desired was an *edge*.
 Say, double or triple that rate of acceleration when needed.